La Alteración

-La Alteración is the sixteenth studio album by Japanese singer Akina Nakamori and second studio album to be released during the 1990s.
+La Alteración is the sixteenth studio album by Japanese singer-producer Akina Nakamori, And her second studio album to be released during the 1990s.
 It was released on 21 July 1995, by MCA Victor.
 The album includes the lead single "Genshi, Onna wa Taiyō Datta".

 In 2002 was released re-printed version of the album La Alteración+4 which includes original version of Genshi, Onna wa Taiyou Datta, single Tokyo Rose and B-sides Kirei and Yasashii Kankei, which was previously unreleased in the album recordings.

 Promotion

 Single

 It consists of one previously released single.

 "Genshi, Onna wa Taiyou Datta" is the thirty-third single written by Masaki and Neko Oikawa.
 It was released on 21 June 1995, it was the first single to be released in that year.
 It includes renewed arrangement with the double echoes, compared to the original.
 The original version was included re-printed version of album, La Alteración+4 and compilation albums True Akina 96 Best Album, Utahime Densetsu: 90's Best and All Time Best: Originals under the Universal Music label.

 The single debuted at number 15 on the Oricon Single Weekly Charts.